zaiisao/Documentation/en/Video/volume_android.md

 # Adjust the Volume
 ## Feature Description

-When using the Agora SDK, developers can adjust the volumes of the captured audio and the playback, to satisfy customization requirements.
+When using the Agora SDK, developers can adjust the audio recording and playback volumes for customization.
 For example, you can mute the remote audio by setting the volume to 0.

 ## Implementation
 Before proceeding, ensure that you have finished preparing the development environment.
 See [Integrate the SDK](../../en/Video/android_video.md) for more information.